 The drainage department of Beira needs training on the maintenance of their projects.
 Switching on GPS geotagging on Domingos' smartphone is a minor intervention, but it hopefully contributes to making the city more resilient.

 Major interventions are expected after the donor conference.
-First, the city council of Beira has to collect 888 million dollars to invest in coastal protection, housing, roads, drainage and sewage systems.
+First, the city council of Beira has to collect 888 million dollars to invest in coastal protection, housing, roads, and drainage and sewage systems.
 The residents of this affected city count on the international community.

 The President of the World Bank recently visited Beira.
 That is a hopeful sign.